microsoft/PowerApps-TestEngine/samples/mcp/README.md

 - **.Net 8.0 SDK**: A software development kit needed to build and run the tests.
 - **Power Platform Environment**: A space where your Plan Designer interactions and solutions exist.
 - **GitHub Copilot**: Access to [GitHub Copilot](https://github.com/features/copilot)
-- **Visual Studio Code**: An install of [Visual Studio Code](https://code.visualstudio.com/) to host the GitHub Copilot and the edit generated test files.
+- **Visual Studio Code**: An install of [Visual Studio Code](https://code.visualstudio.com/) to host the GitHub Copilot and edit generated test files.

+## Available MCP Server Features

+The Test Engine MCP Server provides the following capabilities through GitHub Copilot in Visual Studio Code:

+- **Workspace Scanning**: Scan directories and files to analyze your project structure
+- **Power Fx Validation**: Validate Power Fx expressions for test files
+- **App Fact Collection**: Collect app facts using the ScanStateManager pattern
+- **Plan Integration**: Retrieve and get details for specific Power Platform Plan Designer plans
+- **Test Recommendations**: Generate actionable test recommendations based on app structure

+### Available Commands

+The MCP Server implements the following commands:

+1. **ValidatePowerFx**: Validates a Power Fx expression for use in a test file
+2. **GetPlanList**: Retrieves a list of available Power Platform plans
+3. **GetPlanDetails**: Fetches details for a specific plan and provides facts and recommendations
+4. **GetScanTypes**: Retrieves details for available scan types
+5. **Scan**: Scans a workspace with optional scan types and post-processing Power Fx steps

 ## Prerequisites